Cart is empty

 Harley Single Disk Conversion

-#4 - A shorter brake line to be the correct length for the new caliper.
-We carry the stainless steel coated line from Russell performance which is in our opinion the highest end lines available.
+A shorter brake line to be the correct length for the new caliper.
+We carry the stainless steel coated line from Russell performance, which is in our opinion the highest end lines available.

 Here are some of our wheel kits that will get you converted to Single Disk ...
 CALL US AT 888-926-2793 AND WE CAN SETUP A PACKAGE FOR YOU!

-A - If you have a 2008 or newer bike, Yes.
+If you have a 2008 or newer bike, Yes.
 If you have a 2007 or older bike, Yes...
-But it is not recommended and it will be very hard to pull the brake lever and it will also feel mushy.
+But it is not recommended and it will likely be hard to pull the brake lever, giving it a mushy feeling.
 9/16 bore master cylinder is recommended for 2007 and older bikes.

-A - Yes, you can...
-But it is not recommended because 4 piston calipers do not have all the stopping power needed.
+You can, but it is not recommended as 4 piston calipers do not have the stopping power needed to be safely reliable.

 Yes. but the 13" rotor has much better heat dispersion and stopping power, making it the much safer, smarter choice.